PostHog/posthog/hogql_parser/CONTRIBUTING.md

 ## How to install dependencies on Ubuntu

-Antlr runtime provided in Ubuntu packages might be of older version, which results in compilation error.
+Antlr runtime provided in Ubuntu packages might be of an older version, which results in compilation errors.

 In that case run commands from [this step](https://github.com/PostHog/posthog/blob/4fba6a63e351131fdb27b85e7ba436446fdb3093/.github/actions/run-backend-tests/action.yml#L100).